Selling Your House Glossary

 BMV

 This stands for ‘Below Market Value’, which means that residential properties are available for sale at a price below their actual market value.
 Usually, this means that the seller is keen to sell their property to prospective buyers in order to secure a quick sale.
 The benefits mean a smoother, faster process for the owner and a cheaper option for the buyer.
-For more information on property valuations, JonSimon is here to help.
+Find out more about valuing your property.

 Cash Purchases